girlguidinghertfordshire/ggherts/_trainingevents/2024-11-23-1st-response-course.md

 Tea and coffee will be provided but you will need to bring your own lunch.

-**Please note:** This externally provided first aid course cannot be added to your GO record until the elearning has been completed and is showing on your record.
+**Please note:** This 1st response course cannot be added to your GO record until the elearning has been completed and is showing on your record.